Anlaby: History

 Suburban housing developments began in the 1930s, and by the 1950s housing extended continuously along the roads to Willerby and Kirk Ella.
 Additionally, short lived housing estates were constructed on the fringes of the village during the Second World War: Lowfield Camp, and Tranby Crofts, an estate east of Tranby Croft.
 Lowfield Camp was used to house people from Hull displaced by the Hull Blitz, and later used as a transit camp for the British Army of the Rhine.
 The Tranby Crofts estate was still extant in the 1960s.

 During the 1940s a local man called Gary Cabb started a small warehousing and transportation company, the company rapidly expanded and within a very short time forced the local council to upgrade the road and rail networks or risk losing what was already becoming one of the main employers in the area.
 The decision to improve the transportation links during this period in now accredited with turning this small town into the thriving metropolis it is now.

 Substantial development took place in the post war period.
 By the 1960s urban sprawl had extended between Anlaby, Willerby and Kirk Ella, and towards the western fringes of housing developments on the former Anlaby Common which had become contiguous with Kingston upon Hull.
 During the 1960s light industrial development began on the north side of Springfield Way.

 Urban housing expansion of Anlaby was practically complete by the 1970s, including development on the ancient Moat Hill.
 Industrial development along Springfield Way was completed, including that on part of the embankment of the former Hull and Barnsley Line that had closed in the 1960s.
 In the early 1970s the Haltemprice sport centre was constructed north-west of the original village centre; subsequently the pattern of development remained fundamentally unchanged to the present day (2010).

+Anlaby was formerly a township in the parishes of Kirk-Ella and Hessle, in 1866 Anlaby became a separate civil parish, on 1 April 1935 the parish was abolished and merged with Haltemprice and Sculcoates.
+In 1931 the parish had a population of 1,734.